AdobeDocs/journey-optimizer.en/help/using/email/email-opt-out.md

 >
 -->

-Depending on the email client, and the [email surface unsubscription settings](email-settings.md#list-unsubscribe), clicking the unsubscribe link in the email header can have the following impacts:
+Depending on the email client, and the [email configuration unsubscription settings](email-settings.md#list-unsubscribe), clicking the unsubscribe link in the email header can have the following impacts:

 * When the **Mailto (unsubscribe)** feature is enabled by you, the unsubscribe request is sent to the default unsubscribe address based on the subdomain created by you.
 * When the **One-click Unsubscribe URL** feature is enabled by you - or if you inserted an unsubscription URL in your email body content -, the recipient is directly opted-out, either at the channel level or at the ID level (depending on how the consent is set up), when the recipient clicks on the one-click unsubscribe URL, which is based on the subdomain created by you.